 Lazy gardening through permaculture is a way to grow your own fresh, organic food without spending so much time in the garden!
 Nicky Schauder shares 8 practical tips to grow your own food, even in an urban environment (read more on container gardening and really maximizing your space!).

 Let’s face it.
-You have hardly enough time to cook dinner let alone actually grow the food you want to cook.
-But maybe, just maybe, there was a way you could get something fresh from your yard with minimum effort.
-In fact, the least effort possible.
+You have hardly enough time to cook dinner let alone actually grow the fresh and organic food you want to make for your family.
+But maybe, just maybe, there was a way you could get something fresh from your yard without a lot of work.

 8 Easy Tips for Lazy Gardening

 I know these tips by heart because I AM a lazy gardener and permaculture designer.

 My favorite principle of permaculture is: “Minimum input for maximum gain” or “less work for more food!”

 Throughout history, we humans have devised better and easier ways of getting our work done.
 Drive-thru banks save us the hassle of getting our kids out of the car, washing machines save us both time and effort, and online shopping can give us extra hours to spend with our family.

 We all live busy lives, so let’s take a look at my favorite easy gardening hacks to help you grow food without the added stress of trying to find the time to do it.

 Tilling actually kills the soil life that is so crucial in maintaining a productive and healthy ecosystem.
 Repeat after me, “The soil is like my gut.”
 You would never dream of exposing your gut to the elements if you didn’t need to.
 And yet, we do just that, every time we till the soil.

 There are billions of microbes in the underground soil that support the life above and send necessary minerals to your plants.
 While tilling the soil might initially bring a surge of oxygen to your garden, when done every year, tilling kills off essential fungal networks and beneficial life forms that we are only beginning to discover now.